0v3rride/0v3rride.github.io/README.md

  * The username schema that the orginization uses for internal Active Directory usernames
  * Enumeration of internal Active Directory usernames
  * Enumeration of internal Active Directory group names (in this specific instance)
- * AD users who have recently changed their passwords
+ * Enumeration of AD users who have recently changed their passwords
- * Back-end server jobs running with the possibility to alter their states/status
+ * Enumeration of back-end server jobs running with the possibility to alter or interact with their states/status
    * Sychronization jobs
    * Backup jobs